mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/README.md

 ## WooCommerce

 The plugin supports multiple checkout placement options (before/after checkout form, order review, etc.).
-You can fine‑tune locations from Settings → TurnstileWP → WooCommerce.
+You can fine‑tune locations from Settings → SmartCT → WooCommerce.

 ## How it works